Xe/withinbot/6E/The_Source.homebrewery.md

 - **Worldly** Take an advancement from another class (pick a cool one, not an attribute bonus)
 - **Artillery** Increase the damage die for your Arcane Ballista Cannon
 - **Improved Affect** +1 to max Genius Creations
+- **Improved Affect** +1 to max Genius Creations
 - **Inspired** You can attack twice per turn, rather than once
 - **Arcane Inspiration** Your Arcane Ballista Cannon can attack twice per turn
 - **Arcane Efficency** Contribute double the GP cost towards a Creation to add +1 to all its effects (available after 5 advances)
 - **Flash of Genius** Attach the forge engine to your armor or weapon for a permanent +1 buff and damage die increase (available after 5 advances)

+\page

+<div class='pageNumber auto'></div>
+<div class='footnote'>CLASS NOTES</div>

+## The Cleric

+The Cleric is a holy warrior bound to protect and execute justice with their religious spite as the fuel for their adventures.
+They can cast spells and gain new ones when they spend an hour in silent communion with their deity.
+Spells are gifts however, they can be forgotten as easily as they can be remembered.

+### Basic Rules

+At character creation, pick a spell alongside picking an advancement.
+This spell will be available both inside and outside of battle.
+If one of the spells on the list doesn't tickle your fancy, work with your Dungeon Master to come up with a new one.

+When you're in town, you may spend 25gp to empty out all of your equipment bubbles.

+Your basic attacks do d6 damage.

+When you spend an hour or so in silent communion with your deity, you forget all the spells you have memorized and may memorize your level + WIS number of spells.
+You may choose any spell on the Cleric list.
+You can do this in battle in exchange for not being able to act for 2 turns.
+If you get attacked during your communion, you will not be able to learn any spells.

+### Casting Spells

+To cast a spell, use your wisdom stat as the bonus for your basic move.
+On a 7-9 roll, choose one of the following effects.
+On a 6- roll, choose neither.

+- The spell affects its intended target
+- You don't forget the spell

+If you forget the spell, you should cross it off your list of available spells.
+You can relearn it when you are next in communion.

+### Spells

+This list will be added to as facts and circumstances emerge.

+- **Command** - A creature obeys a single, three-word command that does not directly harm it.
+- **Control Weather** - You may alter the type of weather at will, but you do not otherwise control it.
+It lasts 12 hours.
+- **Cure Disease** - Cure all status effects from someone.
+- **Hold Person** - A nearby person or humanoid creature is unable to move for d4 turns.
+- **Inspire** - In battle, nearby (within an aura of 3 map squares) allies may treat their roll as if it is one tier better.
+- **Remove Curse** - Remove all curses from something you touch.
+- **Scry** - See through the eyes of a creature you touched earlier today.
+- **Silence** - Negate all sound within 15 feet of the casting site.
+- **True Sight** - See through nearby illusions.
+- **Ward** - A silver 40 foot circle appears on the ground, centered at the caster.
+Choose one thing that cannot cross it: living creatures, dead creatures, projectiles or metal.

+### Advancements

+- **Resolute** - Gain +1 Wisdom.
+- **Indomitable** - Gain +1 Strength.
+- **Genial** - Gain +1 Charisma.
+- **Worldly** - Take an advancement from another class.
+- **Studious** - Add a random Wizard spell to your deity's spell list.
+- **Studious** - Add a random Wizard spell to your deity's spell list.
+- **Turn Undead** - When you renounce the unholy products of necromancy, roll for wisdom.
+On 10+, all mindless undead flee from your presence and all intelligent undead are momentarily stunned for d4+2 turns.
+On a 7-9, half of them are.
+- **Cure Light Wounds** - When you touch a wounded person, you may heal them from d6 hitpoints plus your level.
+You may do this as many times as you have levels.
+- **Divine Armor** - When you have no armor, you have 2 armor.
+- **Death Rites** - After a battle, when you take time to dedicate your victory to your deity of choice and deal with the dead, you and anyone who helps may add one to their next roll.

+\page

+<div class='pageNumber auto'></div>
+<div class='footnote'>CLASS NOTES</div>

+## Fighter

+The Fighter is a pure warror type.
+The tools of their trade are their weapons, fists and other appendages.
+They do not have spells, magic or other kinds of feats, but they make up for that with their sheer potential for inflicting damage on anyone who threatens them or their party.
+They can also learn the fighting styles of worthy opponents.

+### Basic Rules

+Your basic attacks do d8 damage, and do not require a weapon (no matter what racial information says).

+\page

+<div class='pageNumber auto'></div>
+<div class='footnote'>CLASS NOTES</div>

+## Grafter

+\page

+<div class='pageNumber auto'></div>
+<div class='footnote'>CLASS NOTES</div>

+## Monk

+\page

+<div class='pageNumber auto'></div>
+<div class='footnote'>CLASS NOTES</div>

+## Rebel

+\page

+<div class='pageNumber auto'></div>
+<div class='footnote'>CLASS NOTES</div>

+## Shapeshifter

+\page

+<div class='pageNumber auto'></div>
+<div class='footnote'>CLASS NOTES</div>

+## Summoner

+\page

+<div class='pageNumber auto'></div>
+<div class='footnote'>CLASS NOTES</div>

+## Thief

+\page

+<div class='pageNumber auto'></div>
+<div class='footnote'>CLASS NOTES</div>

+## Wizard

+\page

+<div class='pageNumber auto'></div>
+<div class='footnote'>ENCOUNTERS</div>

+# Encounters and You

+Monster encounters are more about the story than the actual numbers of the fight.
+Keep this in mind when creating responses to moves.
+Here are some important guidelines to keep in mind.

+## Accuracy In Battle

+Remember the basic move from earlier:

+> When you do something risky or dangerous, roll 2d6 and add a relevant attribute score.
+>
+> - On a 12+, you do it perfectly, with some additional benefit.
+> - On a 10-11, you do it perfectly.
+> - On a 7-9, you do it, but with some cost or complication.
+> - On a 6-, you fail to do it, with some additional negative consequence.

+In battle, a 6 or less doesn't mean that the attack has to miss completely.
+Is the attacker close to another enemy?
+Why not have the attack connect there?

+## Leveling Up

+In The Source, players level up after gaining 1000 experience points.
+Experience points can be gained in battle.
+This means that a player could concieveably level up during a fight, pick an advancement that could turn the battle around completely and then perform some glorious move to save the party.

+The level cap is normally 12.
+If players get more experience and want to level up past that, you will need to create more advancements.

+## Adapting Enemies From Other Games

+This is a bit of a tricky situation.
+Monsters from other games are typically balanced for that game and its battle logic.
+The Source (and by extension 6E) follows different rules.
+At a high level, monsters should follow at least the following archetype.

+Every enemy has a challenge statistic, which is the approximate "difficulty" of an enemy.
+The challenge of an enemy should help you figure out how many experience points it should award on defeat.
+A simple way to calculate this is to multiply the challenge level by 50.

+___
+> ## Sand Lizard
+> *Lizards from the sand of Miau*
+> ___
+> - **Hit Points** 12
+>___
+> - **Condition Immunities** stuns
+> - **Challenge** 2 (100 xp)
+> ___
+>
+> ***Lizard Speed*** This creature can quickly charge in for attacks.
+>
+> ### Actions
+>
+> ***Super Spin*** *Melee Attack:* d6

+More monsters will be added in future supplements like Miau.
+Dungeon World can function as a good source of monster data.

+## Initiative

+Rolling for initiative is done by having every player roll a d10 and then ordering by the the results.
+If two players tie, have them roll a second d10 and that establishes their order within the tie order.

+For example, if Divae rolls a 10, Gassas rolls a 3, Aruna also rolls a 3 and Vesryn rolls a 1, Gassas and Aruna would then roll another d10 to figure out if Aruna or Gassas performs actions first.

+## Bosses

+Boss encounters should offer a challenge to players.
+Make them think out of the box.
+Don't have bosses just be a "whack this guy with your sword until they run out of HP" fest.
+Experiment.
+Make the boss activate traps or something.
+Dungeons and Dragons supplements can help you come up with ideas for this.
+Tales from the Yawning Portal or other beginner campaign material can also help.

+## You Don't Always Have To Fight

+Sometimes diplomacy can be used instead of straight up battle tactics.
+Maybe you can convince the enemies you are not a threat.
+High charisma rolls can function as Jedi mind tricks in a pinch.
+Be creative!
+Also, avoid torturing people if you can help it.

 \page